signalfx/integrations/collectd-docker/README.md

 ### INSTALLATION

-1. Download the [docker-collectd-plugin](https://github.com/signalfx/docker-collectd-plugin) Python module.
+1. Download the <a target="_blank" href="https://github.com/signalfx/docker-collectd-plugin">docker-collectd-plugin</a> Python module.

 2. Run the following command to install the module’s dependencies using `pip`, replacing the example path with the download location of the `docker-collectd-plugin` module: